Serge Gainsbourg (1928.1991)

 Precious musical manuscript of one of the most famous and cynical songs of the young Serge Gainsbourg, symbol of his first texts with misogynistic airs, of his fierce, offbeat and black humor, which introduced a new tone in French song.

-This jaded seducer who rereads the pathetic letter sent to him by his conquest on the verge of suicide, coldly noting all the spelling mistakes it contains has something of the Valmont of Dangerous Liaisons .
-The unflattering vision of women that emerges from this text did not prevent Barbara from resuming it in 1969.
+This jaded seducer who rereads the pathetic letter sent to him by his conquest on the verge of suicide, coldly noting all the spelling errors it contains has something of the Valmont of Dangerous Liaisons .
+This inspired, funny and falsely misogynistic text seduced Barbara who took it up again in 1969.

 ______________________________________________________________